Skip to main content

 Using the ADP figure (let’s use $3,000 for a couple), that’s an astounding $36,000 for just out-of-pocket medical expenses — per year!
 Do the math for 20 years (with inflation), and you’re needing (by this ADP estimate) to earmark close to $1,000,000 from either income or a savings source.

-Who on social security or a pension sees this as a viable future?
+Who on a social security or a pension sees this as a viable future?
 What’s an American adult to do?

 The bottom line for many boomers is this: with later-in-life savings shortfalls, the expense side of your retirement math just doesn’t add up.
 Very, very few Americans can “save their way” ahead, especially when the care cost egg is bigger than the nest itself.